dotnet/AspNetDocs/aspnet/webhooks/index.md

 WebHooks is a pattern which means that it varies how it is used from service to service but the basic idea is the same.
 You can think of WebHooks as a simple pub/sub model where a user can subscribe to events happening elsewhere.
 The event notifications are propagated as HTTP POST requests containing information about the event itself.

 Typically the HTTP POST request contains a JSON object or HTML form data determined by the WebHook sender including information about the event causing the WebHook to trigger.
-For example, an example of a WebHook POST request body from [GitHub](http://www.github.com/) looks like this as a result of a new issue being opened in a particular repository:
+For example, a WebHook POST request body from [GitHub](http://www.github.com/) looks like this as a result of a new issue being opened in a particular repository:

 ```json
 {